FoamTronix/ram-bot/README.md

 # Materials

 There are many different materials to build these battle bots out of, but our focus is on building them out of DollarTree Foam board (20x30-in.
 Readi-Board Foam Boards).
 The foam board from the DollarTree (or similar stores) is very easy to work with, cut, and peel away the paper layers as needed.
-It also easily allows for kids to get involved using their skills regardless of their age; glue, gluestick, pencils, colored pencils, crayons,
+It also easily allows for kids of any age to get involved using the skills they have picked up in school; glue, gluestick, pencils, colored pencils, crayons, scissors, ruler, measure, cut, etc.

 # Contributing